dreamwieber/AttributedMarkdown/README.markdown

 -- [Daring Fireball](http://daringfireball.net/projects/markdown/)

-This library takes [Markdown](http://daringfireball.net/projects/markdown/) formatted text and turns it into an [NSAttributedString](https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/Foundation/Classes/NSAttributedString_Class/Reference/Reference.html), suitable for rendering in native UIKit components on iOS 6 (UITextFiew, UILabel, etc).
+This library takes [Markdown](http://daringfireball.net/projects/markdown/) formatted text and turns it into an [NSAttributedString](https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/Foundation/Classes/NSAttributedString_Class/Reference/Reference.html), suitable for rendering in native UIKit components on iOS 6 (UITextView, UILabel, etc).

 In short, this allows you to apply styling to Markdown without having to use UIWebView and HTML tags.